haasr/mqtt_mouse_dashboard/readme.md

 Internet of Things (Fall 2020), MQTT Midterm Project
 ====================================================

+For an overview of the project, read [the project writeup](https://github.com/haasr/mqtt_mouse_dashboard/blob/master/HaasR-4677-901-midterm-project.pdf).

 In this project, I was tasked to acquire a USB mouse or game controller, study the outputs of the device to identify what each byte indicates, and then create two MQTT components.